Skip to main content

 • What is the outlook for my survival?

 Once treatment begins, you’ll need to know what to expect and what to look for.
-Not all of these questions may apply to you, but getting answers to the ones that do may be helpful.
+Not all of these questions may apply to you, but getting answers to the ones that do can be helpful.

 • How will we know if the treatment is working?